Han8931/han8931.github.io/content/posts/python/uv-package-manager.md

 ## Meet **uv** – A Blazingly Fast, All‑in‑One Python Package Manager

-In my last post I dove into **[Poetry](https://han8931.github.io/poetry/)**, one of the best‑loved modern packaging tools.
-However, Poetry is just one piece of an toolkit: we still reach for **pip** to install packages, **virtualenv** to isolate them, **pyenv** to juggle Python versions, and maybe **Pipenv** or **pip‑tools** for lock‑files.
-Each solves its own niche, yet hopping between them adds friction. **uv** removes that friction.
-This single, project manager—written in Rust and typically **10-1000x** faster-replaces the whole stack: installing Python itself, creating virtual environments, resolving and locking dependencies, and even publishing to PyPI, all behind one concise CLI.
+In my last post, I covered **[Poetry](https://han8931.github.io/poetry/)**.
+It's a solid dependency manager—but it still leaves you juggling other tools: pip for installs, virtualenv for isolation, pyenv for Python versions, and pip-tools or Pipenv for locks.
+That bounce between tools adds friction. **uv** removes it.
+This single, Rust-built project manager—now one of the most popular tools in the Python ecosystem—installs Python, creates virtual environments, resolves and locks dependencies, and even publishes to PyPI, all from one blazing-fast CLI (often 10–1000× faster).

 ## Why Python Packaging Needed a Fresh Start